NEW SCHEMES LAUNCHING 2 MAY 2026

 Mandatory licensing in Harrow

-Mandatory licensing is required in Harrow if your rented property is occupied by five or more people who form more than one household, including:
+Mandatory HMO licensing applies across Harrow (and all of England) to larger HMOs — properties occupied by five or more people forming more than one household, including:

 • Shared houses and flats occupied by students and young professionals.